 Issues raised by surveyed scuba diving professionals were not new.
 They have only been amplified during the coronavirus pandemic.
 We are discussing these results here: “The Scuba Diving Industry in October 2020: A Sentiment Study”.

 Scuba Diving Equipment Sales

 Official numbers are hard to find on that front.
-In North America, Scubapro is the only company making its sales results public as part of Johnson Outdoors Inc (NASDAQ:JOUT) filings to the U.S. Securities and Exchange Commission (SEC) and in Johnson Outdoors annual reports to shareholders.
+In North America, Scubapro is the only company making its sales results public as part of Johnson Outdoors’ filings to the U.S. Securities and Exchange Commission (SEC) and in Johnson Outdoors annual reports to shareholders.
 We’ve reviewed Scubapro 2020 sales results, here.

 Otherwise, from numerous conversations with dive industry participants, here are some additional highlights.

-Once local businesses started to re-open, some local dive shops brought in good sales this Summer.
+Once local businesses started to re-open in the Spring of 2020, some local dive shops registered good sales during the Summer months.
 This was most likely related to the trend toward doing activities close to home as well as an increased desire by scuba divers to own (not share) their scuba diving equipment.